Comment on page

 Indicator of compromise ].

 An investigator or analyst will generally scan all system data or part of it to discover these IOCs.
 When they see a match, it typically means that those systems are related to a specific attack type and need to be investigated first.
-Investigators use YARA and Sigma rules for these scans.
+Investigators use YARA, osquery and Sigma rules for these scans.
 Investigators can define and scan IOCs by using AIR's built in YARA, osquery and Sigma template rules or editors.

-Binalyze AIR DFIR Suite provides two different tools to the investigators for triage, which, as stated, are YARA and Sigma.
-These tools generally scan endpoints to find specific data using IOC (Indicator of Compromise).
+Binalyze AIR DFIR Suite provides three different tools to the investigators for triage, which, as stated, are YARA, osquery and Sigma.
+These tools generally scan assets to find specific data using IOC (Indicator of Compromise).